 Our visitation figures are now being affected because the country landscape is so barren and uninviting that people do not want to travel from the nice green coastal fringe to see it.

 Our dam has run dry and our tank water is being rationed.
-The zoo has two bores but, with the amount of underground extraction activities on the Downs associated with mining, there is no way of truly telling just how much water is left underground.
+The zoo has two bores but, with the amount of underground extraction activities on the Downs associated with agriculture and mining, there is no way of truly telling just how much water is left underground.
 Therefore we have stopped watering our gardens and many thousands of dollars worth of plants have already died.
 This is the reality of drought.

 There is no more belt tightening left for us to do - we need help but we don't want charity.